 The history of the family Giæver at Havnnes

 After Mor Lyng's death, the proprietary property was bought by the partnership "The Association for the Abolition of the Tenancy Service in Skjervø".
-As the tenants announced their interest in buying, they were able to buy the mills they put on at a very favorable price.
+As the tenants announced their interest in buying, they were able to buy the mills at a favourable price.

-Johannes Holmboe Giæver, the first Giæver in Havnnes, established himself as a merchant here in 1868 under the firm of Johs.
+Johannes Holmboe Giæver, the first Giæver in Havnnes, established himself as a merchant here in 1868 under the firm Johs.
 H. Giæver.
-He ran it big at Havnnes, not least in terms of fish turnover, and increased farm operations both in terms of herd and annual seed.
+He ran it big at Havnnes, not least in terms of fish turnover, and increased farm operations both in terms of the herd and annual seed.
 His wife died in 1906.
-When in his old days he was hit by blows, sons Carl Holmboe Giæver and Thorvald Hoseth Giæver took over.
-The daughters Marie and Annie had already taken over the household in the main yard after their mother's death and continued with this until Thorvald H. Giæver and his wife Hanna, b.
-Aagaard, took over in 1931 after Jens Carl Giæver's death.
+His sons, Carl Holmboe Giæver and Thorvald Hoseth Giæver took over after their mother's death; the daughters Marie and Annie had already taken over the household and continued with this until Thorvald H. Giæver and his wife Hanna, b.
+Aagard took over in 1931 after Jens Carl Giæver's death.

 During the forced evacuation in 1944-45, the family lived in Trondheim.
-When they returned after the evacuation, there were many rumors that Havnnes had also been burned, but it turned out not to be true.
-On the door when they returned, they found a poster that read, “Worth protecting!
+When they returned after the evacuation, there were rumours that Havnnes had also been burned, but it turned out not correct.
+When they returned, they found a poster that read, "Worth protecting!
 Do not burn ».
 The poster can be found today at Havnnes.

 His eldest son, Johannes Holmboe Giæver, b 1913, became co-owner of the company in 1937 and sole owner from 1956.
 His abilities as a businessman were early seized.
-The fishing industry and banking probably took most of his skills and time, but his interests were also all-inclusive.
+The fishing industry and banking probably took most of his skills and time.
 In 1982 he was appointed knight of St. Olav's Order for Social Benefit.
 He was married to Gunvor Rønning, b 1916 in Trondheim.
 The family moved to Tromsø in 1960.

 Of the family's 5 children, the youngest of the sons, Einar Giæver, b.
 1945, settled on Havnnes.
 From 1969 he was manager of the company Johs.
-H. Giæver, in 1974 he became co-owner and in 1979 sole owner.
-After schooling, Statens Lærebruk in Vardø, courses and professional practice in fisheries manufacturing, he runs from Havnnes an extensive business with production and export of fish products, then mainly dryfish.
-Apart from Havnnes, the company has a number of uses in Finnmark, Troms and Nordland.
+H. Giæver, in 1974, became co-owner and in 1979, sole owner.
+After schooling at Statens Lærebruk in Vardø, courses and professional practice in fisheries manufacturing, he runs from Havnnes an extensive business with production and export of fish products, then mainly stockfish.
+Apart from Havnnes, the company had a number of uses in Finnmark, Troms and Nordland.